joe-crick/UpAndRunningWithCanJS/5_ModelsContinued.md

 - address
 - telephone

 to the "delivery" object of the View Model.
-We do that using both the delivery section, defined by {{#delivery}} ... {{/delivery}}, and the `can-value` attribute. `can-value` is a can.view attribute that establishes two-way binding between an element in a template and its associated View Model.
+We do that using both the delivery section, defined by {{#each delivery}} ... {{/each}}, and the `can-value` attribute. `can-value` is a can.view attribute that establishes two-way binding between an element in a template and its associated View Model.

 Add the following to order_form_component.js: